786kurulus/786kurulus/readme.md

 <strong> Hi, I'm 786kurulus </strong> — a developer focused on building powerful, scalable, and intelligent systems.

-I work across multiple languages and technologies, turning ideas into real, working products.
+I work across multiple languages and technologies, turning ideas into real, working products, building something that would last.

 # 🚀 About Me